Agentic AI and the Future of Indian IT: Disruption or Recalibration?

 India’s historical trust capital in enterprise integration becomes strategically relevant here.
 For decades, Indian IT companies have operated inside global companies’ ERP, CRM, risk, and compliance stacks.
 That embedded familiarity positions them not as displaced labour, but as mediators between enterprise complexity and foundation models.

 The “AI job apocalypse” narrative assumes a binary: humans or machines.
 The strategic reality is different: enterprises will demand governed autonomy.
-The firms that design that governance layer will capture durable relevance.
+The companies that plan and upskill to design and manage that governance layer will capture durable value.

 IV.
 Strategic Pivot #2: Compute Sovereignty as Structural Leverage

 A few months back, TCS and TPG formed a joint venture through TCS's HyperVault subsidiary to build a GW-scale AI-ready data-centre network in India.
 The partnership involves a combined investment of up to ₹18,000 crore over the next few years.
-HyperVault focuses on liquid-cooled, high-density facilities for AI training, inference, hyperscalers, and enterprises, with energy efficiency and connectivity across cloud regions.
+HyperVault focuses on liquid-cooled, high-density facilities for AI training, inference, hyperscalers, and enterprises.
 Tata Group Chairman Natarajan Chandrasekaran emphasized building world-class AI infrastructure to position TCS as the world's top AI-led tech services company.

 Compute sovereignty, therefore, is more than capacity building.
 It is leverage.